-When planning for the use of the pupil premium this year we have planned according to the following needs identified.
-These needs present barriers to learning for these pupils that have to be addressed in order for the disadvantaged to make accelerated progress.
+When planning for the use of the Pupil Premium this year we have planned according to the following needs which present barriers to learning that have to be addressed in order for the disadvantaged to make accelerated progress:

-Study need – learning behaviours, homework, and special equipment
+Study need – learning behaviours, homework, special equipment.